 Indian Valley Organic Farm & Garden – where agriculture and young people blossom.

-In 2008 Conservation Corps North Bay, College of Marin, UC Cooperative Extension – Marin and other partners embarked on a landmark project to establish the Indian Valley Organic Farm & Garden – a 5.8 acre organic education farm and garden certified by Marin Organic Certified Agriculture (MOCA) located at College of Marin's Indian Valley Campus at 1800 Ignacio Blvd in Novato.
+In 2008, founding partners Conservation Corps North Bay, College of Marin, and UC Cooperative Extension – Marin and other partners embarked on a landmark project to establish the Indian Valley Organic Farm & Garden – a 5.8 acre organic education farm and garden certified by Marin Organic Certified Agriculture (MOCA) located at College of Marin's Indian Valley Campus at 1800 Ignacio Blvd in Novato.
 As the first educational and training center of its kind in the North Bay, the Indian Valley Organic Farm & Garden is instrumental in:

 Green jobs training for young people

 The Indian Valley Organic Farm & Garden provides Conservation Corps North Bay's corpsmembers with valuable year-round paid work study, job training, and education opportunities designed to help them obtain jobs in some of the North Bay's fastest growing green jobs sectors.
 As part of their work study experience at the Indian Valley Organic Farm & Garden, corpsmembers are for responsible for maintaining the garden infrastructure.
 Apply to become a Farm Corpsmember.

 Training the next generation of sustainable agriculture and horticulture professionals